With a budget under $100, you’re going to have to make some sacrifices.

 It plays all three speeds of vinyl, as well as digital music files from your tablet or smartphone via auxiliary input or Bluetooth.
 The included stereo speakers are not that great.
 They’re good considering the size, but you’ll probably find yourself hooking the Cruiser up to outside speakers via the RCA jack when you’re at home.

-- Plays vinyl records and digital files from a smartphone or tablet
+- Plays vinyl records and mp3s from a smartphone or tablet

 - Plays all standard record speeds